TanzHasan/Learning/Language-Improvement/CPP/BeginnerOOP.md

     ...
 ```

+Protected means it can be accessed by classes that inherit it.
 Now when I try the below we I expect to get 2:

 ```c++
 int main(){